dbt-labs/docs.getdbt.com/website/docs/tutorial/getting-set-up/setting-up-redshift.md

 Congrats!
 You have your Redshift cluster.

-## How to load sample data into Redshift
+## Loading data

-Now we are going to load our sample data into the S3 bucket that our Cloudformation stack created.
+Now we are going to load our sample data into the S3 bucket that our Cloudformation template created.
 S3 buckets are a cheap and simple way to store data outside of Redshift.

 1. The data used in this course is stored as CSVs in a public S3 bucket.
 You can use the following URLs to download these files.
 Download these to your computer to use in the following steps.
 - [jaffle_shop_customers.csv](https://www.google.com/url?q=http://dbt-tutorial-public.s3-us-west-2.amazonaws.com/jaffle_shop_customers.csv&sa=D&source=editors&ust=1644864530119236&usg=AOvVaw3IVEW44ZbyLKJ5x0GZc_y_)